rust-lang/rust/text/0000-kinds-of-allocators.md

     /// supports satisfying memory requests where each allocated block
     /// is at most `K` bytes in size. fn is_request_unsupported(&self) -> bool;

-    /// Returns true only if the error is transient.
-"Transient" is
-    /// meant here in the sense that there is a reasonable chance that
-    /// re-issuing the same allocation request in the future *could*
-    /// succeed, even if nothing else changes about the overall
-    /// context of the request.
-    ///
-    /// An example where this might arise: An allocator shared across
-    /// threads that fails upon detecting interference (rather than
-    /// e.g. blocking).
-    fn is_transient(&self) -> bool { false } // most errors are not transient
 }

 /// The `MemoryExhausted` error represents a blanket condition